Encharted Cook

 • Substitutions

-• Storage and Reheating
+• FAQs for Storage and Reheating

 • 📖 Recipe

-This recipe for garlic bread knots is essentially the same as my Homemade White Sandwich Bread, which is a basic bread recipe both in ingredients and method of mixing the dough and proofing it.
+This recipe for garlic bread knots is essentially the same as my Homemade White Sandwich Bread, which is a basic bread recipe both in ingredients and the method of mixing the dough and proofing it.

-Once you have learned the basics of making this dough, it can be used over and over again for various types of bread.
+Once you have learned the basics of making this dough, it can be used over and over again, for various types of bread.
 Everything from hamburger buns to sweet rolls can be made with just a few additions and adjustments.

 In this recipe, garlic salt is added to give garlic flavor to the basic dough.
 After the dough is proofed, it is easy to shape the knots and coat them in sumptuous garlic butter.
-All that remains to do is sprinkle each knot generously with parmesan cheese and fresh herbs.
-After a trip to the oven, the knots are drizzled with more of the garlic butter.
-So, let's bake!

 The ingredients - clockwise from top center: cooking oil, sugar, garlic salt, garlic, yeast, parmesan cheese, butter, salt, chives, egg, flour.

-With the possible exception of the parmesan cheese and the chives, you probably have all of these ingredients on hand in your pantry and refrigerator:
+With the possible exception of the Parmesan cheese and the chives, you probably have all of these ingredients on hand in your pantry and refrigerator:

 For the Bread Knots: